Use the divergence test to determine if the following series dive... | Study Prep in Pearson+

 1

-Step 1: Recall the divergence test, which states that if the limit of the nth term of a series as n approaches infinity does not equal zero, the series diverges.
-If the limit equals zero, the test is inconclusive.
+Step 1: Recall the divergence test (also known as the nth-term test for divergence).
+This test states that if the limit of the nth term of a series, a_n, as n approaches infinity does not equal 0, or if the limit does not exist, then the series diverges.
+If the limit equals 0, the test is inconclusive.

 Watch next